All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A detailed guide to semaglutide 0.5mg side effects.
 Learn what to expect when stepping up from 0.25mg, how to manage symptoms, and when to call your physician.

-Stepping up from 0.25mg to 0.5mg of semaglutide is the first dose increase in your treatment journey.
+Stepping up from 0.25mg to 0.5mg of semaglutide is the first dose increase in your treatment plan.
 If you tolerated the introductory dose well, you may be wondering whether side effects will return, get worse, or stay about the same.

 We reviewed the clinical trial data and prescribing information to give you a clear picture of what the evidence shows about side effects at the 0.5mg dose.
 This guide covers what to expect, how to manage symptoms, and when to contact your physician.
 As always, your provider is the best resource for advice specific to your situation.